Behavioral Health and Opioids

 Nearly 20% of Americans, more than 46 million adults, are affected by a behavioral health disorder annually.

-As your quality improvement organization, we want work together to identify and impact behavioral health outcomes.
+As your quality improvement organization, we will collaborate with you to identify and impact behavioral health outcomes.

 Goals